“The true work of art is but a shadow of the divine perfection”

 OLN has drawn upon its collection of large puppets to raise funds for Louisiana flood relief, draw attention to proposed concealed carry legislation on college campuses, support local women's shelters, and protest the forced separation of immigrant families.

 OLN runs an occasional workshop series.
-Our most recent workshop, facilitated by Board member Carolyn Marie Wright, was a devised theatre workshop on artists and the #MeToo movement,
+Our most recent workshops included a devised theatre workshop on artists and the #MeToo movement, facilitated by Board member Carolyn Marie Wright, and a poetry and shadow puppetry workshop for the Arkansas Theatre Festival, facilitated by producing artistic director Adam Frank.